 Your assignment must be formatted correctly, according to the guidelines provided through the relevant Moodle pages.
-All units will require coursework to be submitted electronically.
-You must download and complete the template coversheet (available on the Moodle unit page, next to the submission link), insert your assignment and upload this to Moodle.
-You should include the unit code and your 5 digit candidate number in the file name.
+All units will be using electronic-only submission.
+For these units, you must download and complete the template coversheet (available on the Moodle unit page, next to the submission link), insert your assignment and upload this to Moodle.
+You should include the unit code and your 5-digit candidate number in the file name.
 You can find your candidate number on SAMIS.
 Your submission files should be saved as Word documents.
 Full instructions are available next to the Moodle submission link for the assignment.